Ganesh (1998 film)

-Ganesh is a 1998 Indian Telugu-language action drama film produced by D. Suresh Babu under the Suresh Productions banner, directed by Thirupathisamy.
+Ganesh is a 1998 Indian Telugu-language action-drama film produced by D. Suresh Babu under the Suresh Productions banner, directed by Thirupathisamy.
 It stars Venkatesh, Rambha and Madhu Bala, with music composed by Mani Sharma.

 The film received five Nandi Awards, including the Nandi Award for Best Actor.
 Venkatesh also won the Filmfare Best Actor Award (Telugu).
+The film was a blockbuster at the box office.

 Plot

 Ganesh is a journalist whose family and life are affected by corrupt politicians.
 He is planning how to take revenge and change the system.

 Cast

 Soundtrack

 Music composed by Mani Sharma.
 Music released on ADITYA Music Company.